mertyGit/owig/README.md

 * Can't determine attack/defend on assembly screen: Algorithm uses color to find out, but in some cases "Attack" is written in blue....
 * When viewing stats of someone who has same icon, it will assume these are your stats
 * Victory or Defeat message with scores under it will not be recognized
+* Crashes on missing or wrong files given at startup

 # More about OWIG
 OWIG is program that will gather game statics while Overwatch game is running or by feeding it screenshots